-Fuel drainage must be disposed of correctly.
+Fuel drain must be disposed of correctly.
 Av-gas can be disposed of in approved labelled fuel receptor bins co-located in aircraft parking bays.
-Or if not available, store in accordance with the information below until a licensed contractor can dispose of it.
+Or if not available store as per the information below until a licensed contractor can dispose of it.
 Jet A1 can only be disposed of by a licensed contractor.